 For a complete listing of all conditions, please refer to Chapter 33-15-04 of the North Dakota Air Pollution Control Rules.
 These conditions are included as an attachment to any variance to open burn issued by this Department.

-What will happen to me if I'm caught illegally open burning?
+What will happen to me if I'm caught burning illegally?

 The North Dakota Department of Health has the legal authority to enforce the open burning laws.
 Violations can result in substantial penalties.
 If you have any questions, contact your local health unit or the Division of Air Quality of the North Dakota Department of Health at 701.328.5188.
-To report a suspected illegal open burning incident, contact the above agencies or your local law enforcement agency.
+To report a suspected illegal open burning incident, contact the local public health unit listed or your local law enforcement agency.